Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Results

 \subsection{Ultrasound matrix image}

-\al{A \la{corrected} ultrasound image $ \mathcal{I}_M$ \al{can be built from the diagonal} of the corrected FR matrices $R_{xx}^{(c)}$: $ \mathcal{I}_M(\mathbf{r})= |R^{(c)}(\mathbf{r},\mathbf{r})|^2$. \al{Fig.}~\ref{fig:Full_results} compares the resulting image $\mathcal{I}_M$ of the human calf [Fig.~\ref{fig:Full_results}\al{(b)}] with the original one [Fig.~\ref{fig:Full_results}\al{(a)}].
+\lc{The UMI process now having been validated \revv{numerically}, we can turn our attention to the experimental ultrasound image $ \mathcal{I}_M$ which is built from the diagonal of the corrected FR matrices $R_{xx}^{(c)}$: $ \mathcal{I}_M(\mathbf{r})= |R^{(c)}(\mathbf{r},\mathbf{r})|^2$.} \al{Fig.}~\ref{fig:Full_results} compares the resulting image $\mathcal{I}_M$ of the \lc{gallbladder} [Fig.~\ref{fig:Full_results}\al{(d)}] with the original one [Fig.~\ref{fig:Full_results}\al{(c)}].
 The two images are normalized by their mean intensity and are displayed over the same dynamic range.
-A significant improvement of the image quality is observed.} \la{Figs.~\ref{fig:Full_results}\al{(c,d)} display close-ups of parts of the ultrasound image (the white rectangles in Fig.~\ref{fig:Full_results}\al{(a,b)}, respectively); UMI} reveals some structures that were completely blurred on the original image. \la{In particular, muscle fibers are more easily seen.
-Because the probe was positioned perpendicularly to the muscle fibers, they appear as strong, point-like scatterers in the ultrasound image.} \la{With UMI, resolution is significantly improved such that fibers \la{which were hidden in the original image are revealed, and fibers which were already visible are now significantly brighter} (left part of the image, around the vein located at $[x,z] = [-3, 32]$~mm).
-The boundaries between each type of soft tissue also appear more continuous with UMI}.
+A significant improvement of the image quality is observed especially at shallow depth and on the left of the gallbladder. \la{Figs.~\ref{fig:Full_results}\al{(c,d)} display\lc{s} the gallbladder in close-up; UMI} reveals \lc{a clear view of the internal wall} that was completely blurred \lc{in} the original image. \lc{This improvement is a valuable one for in vivo imaging, as gallbladder inflammation commonly manifests as a thickening of the gallbladder wall.}